rails/rails/activestorage/README.md

 ```

 ### Changing the host of proxied urls
-When using the proxy option to deliver assets you can use host option.
+When using the proxy option to deliver assets you can set the host.
 This is useful if your CDN is setup to operate on a different domain.
-When option is nil URLS will be relative.

 ```ruby
 config.active_storage.proxy_delivery_method = ActiveStorage::DeliveryMethod::Proxy.new(host: 'https://cdn.domain.com')